 Self-managed.
 I don’t recommend trying to beat the market on your own.
 For most people, it’s too difficult to come up with a truly objective, rules-based process.
 Or, just when you think you have come up with such a process, you’ll find it too difficult to stay with it.

 An even easier approach would be to buy just one fund—a target-date mutual fund.
 Many fund companies offer such funds.
-Just choose the one that has the year closest to the year you intend to retire as part of its name.
+The idea is to choose the one that has the year closest to the year you intend to retire as part of its name.
 Planning to retire in 20 years?
 Use the Fidelity Freedom 2040 Fund, the Vanguard Target-Retirement 2040 Fund, or a similar fund from another company.
 It will come pre-built with the stock/bond allocation the fund company believes is best for someone with your investment time horizon, and it will automatically make that allocation increasingly conservative as you near retirement.

 The next two approaches rely on the help of an investment professional or a team of investment pros.